alastairreid/RelatedWork/_notes/symbolic-execution.md

 - avgerinos:cacm:2014
 ---

+**Terminology update:**
+There are multiple, consistent but conflicting uses of the term "symbolic execution" and "symbolic evaluation".
+These terms are used by different groups of people in different ways so, if you use these terms without qualification, you are likely to cause misunderstandings.
+Much better to use precise terms like DSE, concolic execution, bounded model checking, etc. which seem to have much more agreement about what they mean.

+*Old attempt to find a consistently used terminology follows -- use at your peril.*

 Following the terminology in section 3.1 of [bornholt:oopsla:2018], [symbolic execution] is a form of [symbolic evaluation] where a single path is followed at a time.